bhoomi2807/se20/README.md

 ## what is DOI?

 Zenodo is a platform where you can permanently archive your code and other project elementsZenodo does this by assigning projects a Digital Object Identifier (DOI), which also helps to make the work more citable.

+## what is setup.py?

+setup.py tells what module/package you are about to install.
+It allows you to easily install Python package.